 Several 3-player games.
 Played very much like 1830 but faster due to the smaller size and lesser money in the bank.
 The private companies are mostly of limited value (C0G being the exception), the free 2-train was not the good deal it initially appeared to be and the CoG share looks to be worth a lot more than the $190 it went for.
 Runs a bit long and maybe should have a smaller bank.
 Floating the 1st company at a high Par can pay off big benefits with train purchases.
 Privates Co. that control tiles are not useful initially as they only come into play after purchased by a Corp., but by then track may well have been laid around them.

-Provisionally an easy 7.
-A small, concise, solitaire game that should be good for multiple plays.
+Sadly a 5, nothing to do but roll 6's.
+A small, concise, solitaire game that I hoped would be good for multiple plays.
+Looks like I was wrong.

 It makes me crazy when designers don't understand BASIC probability.
 The East Front Commitment Table has various dr6 row results scattered about the columns.
 The table would look more professional if it were simply organized with Skip/left arrow Skip as dr=1 and progressing with increasing values from dr=2 to dr=5 with dr=6 being right arrow Skip (i.e. dr=1 always bad, dr=6 always good).